MaptimeNYC/maptimenyc.github.io/_posts/2014-08-06-august-meetup.markdown

 ---
 layout: post
-title: "August 5th Meetup"
+title: "Return of the Creature from Null Island"
 date: 2014-08-6 13:00:00
 categories: maptime nyc events
 ---
-## Return of the Creature from Null Island

 Hi!
 We didn't really document a lot of things this summer.
 Which is too bad since those were the Maptimes where we learned a bunch about time travel and stuff. ¯\_(ツ)_/¯ Sorry.

 We've been trying this cool new thing with our Maptime structure where we start the evening with a short introductory tutorial through a specific tool, followed by breakouts to work on other projects or continue with the tutorial.( Last week Andrew from CartoDB did one, and it was great).
 This week we were lucky to have [Derek Watkins](http://dwtkns.com/) doing a talk on [D3](http://d3js.org).
 Given how easily D3 lends itself to complexity, this talk was mostly going over how D3 works in general and how it handles geospatial data (with an aside into the difference between topoJSON and geoJSON).